 Gastritis, at its most basic, is a stomachache.
 Specifically, gastritis means the stomach's lining is inflamed.
 Gas and diarrhea may accompany gastritis, depending on the cause.

-Most people have experienced gastritis at one point or another in their lives.
+Most people have experienced this condition at one point or another in their lives.
 The causes can be bacterial, viral, fungal, from anti-inflammatory medications, autoimmune disorders, such as lupus, or even caused by cigarette smoke.

-Many people experiencing gastritis self-medicate first, and if the cause is transitory, antacids and the like may be effective.
+Many people experiencing this condition self-medicate first, and if the cause is transitory, antacids and the like may be effective.
 However, for chronic gastritis, a person needs to see a physician.

 If the patient does not have an ulcer, the doctor may then test for the presence of H. pylori and other Helicobacter species.
 If these bacteria are present, the doctor will then prescribe antibiotics and keep the patient on the proton pump inhibitor, until the symptoms have resolved, and the patient no longer tests positive for H. pylori.